DigitalPotential/password-generator/README.md

 ### What I learned

-I learned to use several "useStates" to create more complex functionality needed for a password generator, I also learned how to make a slider responsive to changes with Javascript.
+Throughout this project, I enhanced my skills in creating complex functionality using multiple "useState" hooks in React.
+I successfully implemented a responsive slider that reacts to user input with JavaScript.
+This experience allowed me to strengthen my understanding of React, JavaScript, and responsive design techniques, which I can now apply to future projects with confidence.

 ## Read about the challange below.
 ## The challange requirements are in swedish as the course that provided the challange is based in sweden.